audeering/audb/_sources/publish.rst.txt

 and the database dependencies
 in the file ``db.parquet``.
 Note,
-that the structure of the folders used for versioning
+the structure of the folders
-:meth:`depends on the backend <audb.Repository.create_backend_interface>`,
-and differs slightly
-for an Artifactory backend.
+is managed by :class:`audbackend.interface.Versioned`.

 To load the database,
 or see which databases are available in your repository,